 When you search for a local business, you may notice that there are a lot of results near the top that aren’t actually websites, or that aren’t the actual company’s website, like Google My Business (when a business listing appears on a Google Map) and Yelp results.

 These links, even though they’re not your website, count toward your “popularity”– as long as your name, address, and phone number match!
 So if you have multiple phone numbers, or variations on your company name (with and without LLC, for example) pick one to use online and stick to it everywhere.

-Where to get local citations: Google My Business, Yelp, Apple Maps, industry-specific directories, local chamber of commerce
+Where to get local citations: Google Business Profile, Yelp, Apple Maps, industry-specific directories, local chamber of commerce

-Links to your website, also called backlinks, are the foundation of Google’s method for ranking websites, and the process of getting these is called link building.
+Links to your website, also called backlinks, are the foundation of Google’s method for ranking websites.
+The process of getting these is called link building.

 Back when the internet was young, Google figured that if many websites are linking to your website, it must be a pretty good website.
 Kind of like how if an academic study is frequently referenced by others, that study is likely to be authoritative.